I love the reactions feature in Delta Chat, I think it’s great.

 Text is such a limited medium.
 Hell, even talking face-to-face is, language inherently is, but text is way worse.
 Emoji reactions help mitigate that a little bit.
 It’s the textual equivalent of nodding along or “uh-uh” or lack-of-frowning in a face-to-face convo.

 I had promised myself to keep it off on Fedi for one month and for almost the entire month it felt really bad having them off.
 I did start got get used to it near the end of the month but I did turn them back on.
 But then a year and a half later I turned them off again and this time I’ve kept them off (and it’s been months now, with them off).
 Saves me so much time that I was spending neurotically check-check-checking for likes.
-But, again, if I could make an except for people who actually are mentioned in the post that would be great so I could see if people-who-don’t-reply got mad at my reply or if they thought it was OK.
+But, again, if I could make an exception for people who actually are mentioned in the post, that would be great so I could see if people-who-don’t-reply got mad at my reply or if they thought it was OK.

 Alex Schroeder writes in: